Webber Park Library: Webber Park Library, 1954–present

 In 1954 the library acquired the rest of the building from the Minneapolis Park Board and renamed it Webber Park Library.
 In 1979 the field house was razed to make way for a new swimming pool and a new Webber Park Library was built in 1980.

 Webber Park and 14 other libraries of Minneapolis Public Library were merged into the combined urban/suburban Hennepin County Library in 2008.

 The 1980 structure began to fail in 2013 and was closed and razed.
-A temporary location opened in December 2013 at Camden Center, 4203 Webber Pkwy.
+A temporary location opened in December 2013 at Camden Center, 4203 Webber Parkway.
 A new library building was built with a building project process of community engagement.
 The temporary location closed on April 29 and the new location on 4440 Humboldt Ave.
 N. opened on May 18, 2017.

 The new library on Humboldt has an exterior includes a veneer of Lake Superior green granite, echoing the composition of the Victory Memorial Parkway sign that is nearby.
 Other materials include zinc panels and Douglas fir wood columns that support the porch canopies.
 Inside, wood-finish ceilings, granite accents and fir structural columns echo the look and feel of outdoor spaces, as well.
 Window walls bring natural light into the indoor spaces.
 The library's early literacy play space for the youngest readers also works to bring the outside in.
 Children can pretend they are at a ranger station, a veterinary office or anywhere their imaginations take them.
 Providing inviting indoor and outdoor reading and gathering spaces, the building has a wraparound porch, facing Humboldt Avenue North, which echoes the fronts of the homes in the neighborhood.
 The new library has twice the space of the 1980 structure and open hours increase from 3 to 6 days a week.